 On March 17, 2020, Tacoma Public Utilities (TPU) was one of the first utilities to establish an Emergency Assistance Program in response to the COVID-19 State of Emergency.
 TPU created a \$2.4 million relief fund to help customers experiencing immediate financial crisis by instituting a utility bill credit for eligible households.
 This fund has offered our residential and small businesses customers substantial utility bill assistance through this crisis.
-The funds for small businesses impacted by COVID-19 are a component of the City of Tacoma's Coronavirus Relief Funds from the federal (CARES) Act that were allocated to cities as part of Washington State's response to COVID-19.
 We want to help our customers as much as possible so they don't end up with a very large balance owed when the pandemic is over and to help keep energy bills as manageable as possible in the interim.